 - Students in the accelerated degree program must meet all degree requirements of the Bachelor's and Master's programs. - When a thesis is required for the Master's degree, the undergraduate honors thesis may not be substituted for the master's thesis. - Accelerated Bachelor's/Master's programs may use a maximum of 12 pre-admission to Graduate School credits, which may include up to a maximum of 12 hours shared between the Bachelor's and Master's program.
-All 12 shared hours must be taken at the 700 level.
-No 500 or 600 level courses will be accepted as shared hours. - Only course approved 700 level courses (12 shared hours) in which the student receives a B (B+, B) or better will be transferred to the graduate transcript.
-These courses must be approved by advisor, Department Chair and Dean of the Graduate School. - Transcripts Two transcripts, one undergraduate and one graduate, will show the completed coursework for Accelerated Degree students.
+(Approved by Graduate Council, April 15, 2021) - Only courses approved for both graduate and undergraduate level (12 shared hours) in which the student receives a B (inclusive of B-) or better will be transferred to the graduate transcript.
+These courses must be approved by advisor, Department Chair, and Dean of the Graduate School.
+(Approved by Graduate Council, April 15, 2021) - Transcripts Two transcripts, one undergraduate and one graduate, will show the completed coursework for Accelerated Degree students.
 Undergraduate transcripts will contain all courses taken for undergraduate credit.
 Graduate transcripts will contain all courses taken for graduate credit.
 All courses shown on the undergraduate transcript will be used to calculate the undergraduate GPA.
 Graduate GPA will be calculated using graduate courses.
 (Revision approved by Provost, April 2019) - In Masters programs requiring 40 or more hours of graduate coursework, a maximum of 15 hours may be shared between the Bachelor's and Master's program.
 (Approved by Graduate Council, October 18, 2018)